vkammerer/postmessage-raf/README.md

 ## Usage

 ### Default mode
-In its most basic usage, the library is nothing more than syntaxic sugar on top of the native [postMessage](https://developer.mozilla.org/en/docs/Web/API/Worker/postMessage) API.
+In Default mode, the library is nothing more than syntaxic sugar on top of the native [postMessage](https://developer.mozilla.org/en/docs/Web/API/Worker/postMessage) API.

 In the main thread:
 ```javascript